-Our audit work was hampered by the lack of DER's supervisory documentation, maintained in its official system of record.
+Our audit work was hampered by the lack of DER's supervisory documentation maintained in its official system of record.
 In our judgment, the lack of such documentation creates a significant risk exposure.
-This significant risk exposure, coupled with the other deficiencies identified in this audit, threatens FHFA's ability to fulfill its statutory mission to ensure that the Enterprises operate in a safe and sound manner.
+This significant risk

+September 30, 2016 exposure, coupled with the other deficiencies identified in this audit, threatens FHFA's ability to fulfill its statutory mission to ensure that the Enterprises operate in a safe and sound manner.

-We make five recommendations to address the findings identified in this report.
+In the above-mentioned companion reports issued today, we make five recommendations that apply with equal force to address the deficiencies related to the targeted examinations of Freddie Mac.
+We are not including any additional recommendations as a result of our audit work related to Freddie Mac.
 In its written comments to our draft report, FHFA agreed with one recommendation, stated that it issued internal guidance in May 2016 that it believes confirmed its general agreement with two other recommendations, partially agreed with one recommendation, and disagreed with one recommendation.
 FHFA management's comments and our response are provided in the body of this report.

-Key contributors to this report were Robert Taylor, Assistant Inspector General for Audits; Tara Lewis, Director; Pamela L. Williams, Auditor; Terese Blanchard, Senior Auditor; and Anya Philbert, Senior Auditor.
+Key contributors to this report were Robert Taylor, Assistant Inspector General for Audits; Tara Lewis, Director; Pamela L. Williams, Auditor; Terese Blanchard, Senior Auditor; Julio Santos, Lead Auditor; and Anya Philbert, Senior Auditor.
 We appreciate the cooperation of FHFA staff, as well as the assistance of all those who contributed to the preparation of this report.